weewx/weewx/docs_src/usersguide/running.md

     explicitly on the command line.
 For example:

     ```
-    weewxd /some/path/to/weewx.conf
+    weewxd --config=/some/path/to/weewx.conf
     ```

-If your station has a data logger, the program will start by downloading any data stored in your weather station into the archive database.
+If your weather station has a data logger, the program will start by downloading any data stored in the logger into the archive database.
 For some stations, such as the Davis Vantage with a couple of thousand records, this could take a minute or two.